 That’s where politics comes into the picture.
 If a large number of people are sharing common views about achieving development, then they can be brought under a simple collection called a political faction or political party.
 Individuals within the political party may have slightly different opinions, but they are outshined by the similarities they share.

-A democratic election seeks to find which of these sets of ideas is held up by the majority, and thus allow it to put the policies into actions, and drive development for a pre-agreed duration.
+A democratic election seeks to find which of these sets of ideas is held up by the majority, and thus allow it to put the policies into action, and drive development for a pre-agreed duration.
 Recall that, the goal is to achieve development, regardless of the manner it is so done.

 When you choose a political affiliation, something else comes into play; biases.
 Biases are inclinations in opinions and thinking towards something that is not logically apparent to an external viewer.
-For example, you may be inclined to think that China intentionally created COVID-19 causing viruses, if you really hate China and their policies.
-It completely disregards the biological and scientific aspects, and the objective and consequences of such an effort.
+For example, you may be inclined to think that China intentionally created COVID-19 causing viruses, if you really hate China and its policies.
+It completely disregards the biological and scientific aspects and the objective and consequences of such an effort.

 Normal is not always right, and it is perfectly okay to be not normal at times.
-Being apolitical means you yourself identify of not having any political affiliations.
+Being apolitical means you yourself identify as not having any political affiliations.
 On the other hand, if you say you’re not politically aligned, statistics will slap you in the face.

 Apolitical : politically neutral; without political attitudes, content, or bias.